6 Things Swimmers Can Learn from Michael Jordan

 Jordan was relentless in practice, pushing himself and his teammates.
 The goal?
 To make the game the easy part.

 In practice, it’s normal for a swimmer’s concentration to waver under fatigue.
-Or to pull short because hey, it’s just one swim practice, and there will be another one tomorrow.
+Or to pull short because hey, it’s just one training session at the pool, and there will be another one tomorrow.

 But training is where your performances in competition are being forged.